Germany strives for climate neutrality

 Project area:

-- Spree-Neiße district; town of Forst (Briesnig district) and Peitz district (Horno and Heinersbrück districts).
+- Spree-Neiße district; town of Forst (Briesnig sub-district) and Peitz municipality (Horno and Heinersbrück sub-districts)

 Current use:

-- Dump areas of the Jänschwalde open-cast mine being reclaimed for agricultural use.
+- post-mining area of the Jänschwalde open-cast mine being reclaimed for agricultural use

-Visualizations of the planned wind farm Forst-Briesnig II
+Visualisations of the planned Forst-Briesnig II Wind Farm

 As part of the approval procedure for the Forst-Briesnig II wind farm, the impact on the landscape is analysed and assessed on a project-specific basis.
 Visualisations that make the planned project visible already today help in this process.